Germany Travel Iceland Travel Ireland Travel Solo Travels Spain Travel the best of Travel Tips United Kingdom Travel

 Amsterdam, Netherlands – Amsterdam is singles central with plenty of solo travelers visiting the city so feel free to get lost in the little beautiful streets, rent a bike, marvel at the amazing tulips or take a boat ride in the canals.
 It’s a great way to meet people and the locals are super laid back and helpful, even though the city is very easy to navigate.

-Barcelona, Spain – The Spanish people like to party, and no one does it better then in Barcelona!
+Barcelona, Spain – The Spanish people like to party, and no one does it better then in Barcelona, and that’s exactly why planning a vacation in Spain alone is absolutely perfect!
 You can spend the whole day roaming markets, attractions and shopping, but as soon as the sun comes down, hurry to the nearest bar, order some cold sangria and fresh tapas and start up a conversation with the local crowd.
 Spanish people love to converse and entertain and they will surely make you feel welcome and will be more than happy to show you the famous Barcelona nightlife scene.